-This topic covers the reliability analysis of electrical systems for spacecraft.
-The goal of a reliability analysis is to obtain a probability of failure and a mean time between failures (MTBF) for a given system.
+This topic covers prediction of the reliability of spacecraft electrical systems.
+The goal of a numerical reliability analysis is typically to obtain a probability of failure and a mean time between failures (MTBF) for a given system.
 This analysis can be used to identify components (e.g. microcircuits, discrete semiconductors, passives, connectors, soldered assemblies, electro-optical/mechanical devices) driving reliability.
 This knowledge can be used to inform design updates.

-Resources under this topic provide reliability analysis methods, explanations of different prediction models, and guidance for adapting traditional prediction models for use with modern electronics.
+Resources under this topic provide reliability prediction methods, explanations of different models, and guidance for adapting traditional prediction models for use with modern electronics.

 This page in the NASA Public Lessons Learned System describes the importance of establishing a "mandatory ... closed-loop system for detailed, independent, and timely technical reviews of all analyses performed in support of the reliability/design process."
 These reviews are important for detecting design defects.

 This document provides an electronics failure rate prediction standard and establishes a Community of ...
 Practice.
 It addresses the limitations of existing prediction practices with a series of subsidiary specifications that contain the "best practices" within industry for performing electronics failure rate predictions.
 The development of ANSI/VITA 51.0 and the subsidiary specifications is an effort to give the mean time between failure (MTBF) calculations consistency and repeatability.

 This standard provides defaults and methods to adjust the models in MIL-HDBK-217F Notice 2.
 This is not ... a revision of MIL-HDBK-217F Notice 2 but a standardization of the inputs to the MIL-HDBK-217F Notice 2 calculations to give more consistent results.
 This standard also provides a means by which to normalize or adjust manufacturer furnished MTBF ratings as appropriate for the operational environment.